 If travel is booked through the Uniglobe portal, travelers can cancel online, through the mobile app or by calling Uniglobe.
 It is best to call Uniglobe when cancelling reservations that include hotels.
 If the hotel reservation is within the penalty period, Uniglobe will call the hotel before cancelling and work with the hotel to try to waive any late cancellation penalties.
 If the reservation is cancelled online before Uniglobe calls the hotel, the hotel will generally not work with them to waive fees.

 What is the process for using credits from cancelled non-refundable tickets?

 Credits are typically issued to the named traveler who cancelled the reservation and must be used for business purposes within a year of the original issue date.
 If the named traveler does not anticipate traveling for business within the year, the credit may be transferred to another employee within the same department/division.

 Airlines typically impose a $200 change fee (plus a $100 name change fee, if applicable) when a credit is applied.
+This is in accordance with the airlines’ change fee policy at the time of the initial reservation.
 When using an existing credit, please contact Uniglobe by phone to book the new reservation.
 Once the new reservation is in place, Uniglobe will reach out to the airline and request a waiver of the change fees.
 There is no guarantee that the change fees will be waived, but Uniglobe has historically had success in obtaining waivers.